gisodal/cumodoro/README.md

 ![](/../screenshots/main.png?raw=true)

 ## Instructions
 To execute simply type "./run.py" in the program directory.
 Upon first launch a folder *.cumodoro* will be created in your home directory that will contain a SQLITE database for holding all settings and pomodoros.
 No tasks will exist, so before assigning any pomodoro to a task, these will have to be created in the **Settings** window.
+Note that changing settings or pomodoros is only possible when the timer is not running.

 | Action        | Key | Alternative |
 | ------------- |:-------------:|:----------:|